tuhinchakraborty/todomin/README.md

 To run the app locally

 ### `yarn build && yarn dist`
-To package the app into installables
+To package the app into installables.
+Installable artifacts will be found in the dist/ folder.

 ### `yarn test`